vermouth1992/mbrl-hvac/README.md

-# Model-based RL for Building HVAC Control
+# Model-based Reinforcement Learning for Building HVAC Control

 This repository is the official implementation of [Building HVAC Scheduling Using Reinforcement Learning via Neural Network Based Model Approximation](https://arxiv.org/abs/1910.05313).